Lysandre0/virtusb/README.md

 ## 🐛 Troubleshooting

 ### "No UDC available"
-- Ensure the system has loaded the `dummy_hcd` module
+- The system automatically loads required modules
 - Check if configfs is mounted: `mount | grep configfs`
 - Restart the service: `sudo systemctl restart virtusb`